-- 5.7 The Authority will receive reports on its Treasury Management activities including, as a minimum, an annual strategy for the forthcoming year (this report), an annual report after year end, and interim updates as part of the quarterly corporate performance reports (rather than the minimum six-monthly report required by the Code). - 5.8 This annual strategy report is forward looking and includes: - a. the treasury management strategy, (how the investments and borrowings are to be organised), including treasury indicators; - b. an investment strategy, (the parameters on how investments are to be managed); and
+- 5.7 The Authority will receive reports on its Treasury Management activities including, as a minimum, an annual strategy for the forthcoming year (this report), an annual report after year end, and interim updates as part of the quarterly corporate performance reports (rather than the minimum six-monthly report required by the Code). - 5.8 This annual strategy report is forward looking and includes:

-- c.
-To the extent that they apply in this Authority, capital plans, prudential indicators and minimum revenue provision policy statement. - 5.9 The responsibility for the implementation and regular monitoring of its treasury management policies and practices remains with the full Authority, and responsibility for the execution and administration of treasury management decisions is delegated to the Authority's Section 73 Officer, who will act in accordance with the organisation's policy statement and TMPs and, if he/she is a CIPFA member, CIPFA's Standard of Professional Practice on Treasury Management.
-In accordance with the Authority's financial regulations, responsibility for the day-to-day application of the strategy is delegated to the Head of Finance & Corporate Services, who is also the Deputy S.73 Officer.
+- a. the Treasury Management Strategy, (how the investments and borrowings are to be organised), including treasury indicators; - b. the Treasury Management Policy Statement, at Appendix B; - c. the Treasury Management Practices, at Appendix C; - d. an Investment Strategy, (the parameters on how investments are to be managed); and - e.
+To the extent that they apply in this Authority, capital plans, prudential indicators and minimum revenue provision policy statement. - 5.9 The responsibility for the implementation and regular monitoring of its treasury management policies and practices remains with the full Authority, and responsibility for the execution and administration of treasury management decisions is delegated to the Authority's Section 73 Officer (the Treasurer), who will act in accordance with the organisation's policy statement and TMPs and, if he/she is a CIPFA member, CIPFA's Standard of Professional Practice on Treasury Management.
+In accordance with the Authority's financial regulations, responsibility for the day-to-day application of the strategy is delegated to the Assistant Director Resources, who is currently the Deputy S.73 Officer, and from 1 April 2023 will be the S.73 Officer, supported by the Financial Services Manager as Deputy S.73 Officer from that date.
+Both officers are professionally qualified CIPFA members.